Sports in New York (state)

-New York has two Major League Baseball teams, the New York Yankees (based in the Bronx) and the New York Mets (based in Queens).
-New York is home to three National Hockey League franchises: the New York Rangers in Manhattan, the New York Islanders on Long Island and the Buffalo Sabres in Buffalo.
-New York has two National Basketball Association teams, the New York Knicks in Manhattan, and the Brooklyn Nets in Brooklyn.
-New York has one Major League Soccer team: New York City FC.
-Although the New York Red Bulls represent the New York metropolitan area they play in Red Bull Arena, located in Harrison, New Jersey.
+New York has two Major League Baseball (MLB) teams, the New York Yankees (based in the Bronx) and the New York Mets (based in Queens).
+New York is home to three National Hockey League (NHL) franchises: the New York Rangers (based in Manhattan), the New York Islanders (based in Elmont) and the Buffalo Sabres (based in Buffalo).
+New York has two National Basketball Association (NBA) teams, the New York Knicks (based in Manhattan), and the Brooklyn Nets (based in Brooklyn).
+New York has one Major League Soccer team: New York City FC (based in the Bronx).
+The New York Red Bulls play in Sports Illustrated Stadium, located in nearby Harrison, New Jersey.